 I read an interview with Lena Dunham and Miranda July and they were like, you know, it’s easier now to do more than one thing.

 I do think it is easier.
 I also think, in some ways—this is a huge generalization and I might regret it instantly—but I feel that in a way women are kind of built to do lots of things.
-And I know that might sound, I don’t know, maybe anti-feminist, but when I look at women like my mother and her friends and my grandmother and professors I’ve had and women I’ve known who are artists, there’s just a lot of women I’ve known who’ve had lots of different chapters in their lives.
+And I know that might sound, I don’t know, maybe anti-feminist, but when I look at women like my mother and her friends and my grandmother and professors I’ve had and women I’ve known who are artists, a lot of them have had lots of different chapters in their lives.
 That’s a generalization, and I have nothing to back it up.
 It’s just something I’ve observed in the world.

 Well, I think women are more encouraged to be in touch with their emotions, so you just have more time to try out what you want to do with them.

 Did playing Frances make you more or less inclined to write these awkward, embarrassing things that happen to her?